chiedozie07/demo-credit/README.md

-**App Name: DemoCredit**
+## App Name: DemoCredit

 ## Brief Description:
-DemoCredit is Chiedozie's Lendsqr backend engineer assessment V2 mobile lending app that requires wallet functionality.
+DemoCredit is Chiedozie's Lendsqr backend engineer assessment V2 mobile lending app MVP version that requires wallet functionality.
 This is needed as borrowers need a wallet to receive the loans they have been granted and also send the money for repayments.

 ## Table of Contents
 1. [Features](#features)